TankEngine-ish/property_management_system_infrastructure/README.md

 - property-app: this is ***me***.

-- vault-0: it holds the main Vault server and vault-agent-injector which injects secrets into pods.
+- vault: it holds the main Vault server and vault-agent-injector which injects secrets into pods.

 ## Issues I've faced and how I solved them

--
+TO BE ADDED!